DT&I and B&O Oak Hill, Ohio Updates

 The following is a photographic update of the DT&I/B&O from Jackson south.
 The crossings south of Jackson were marked at Exempt in December 2012, and crossings in Oak Hill were removed shortly thereafter.

-Below: The spur to Cedar Heights Clay Division has been long removed along OH 93 south of Oak Hill.
-This was originally originally home to the Jones Fire Brick and Cement Company,7 which was organized by Benjamin Jones, Benjamin Smith, W.H.
-Merten, Hugh Jones and Charles H. Jones on March 13, 1906.
-The company had capital of $65,000 and a fire brick plant was built .5-miles south of Oak Hill.
-Financial pains in 1911 caused a proposed cement plant to be cancelled and the fire brick plant was shut down.
-Robert E. Miller and William E. Dee of Chicago purchased the plant two years later and manufactured building brick, building tile and fire brick, and later expanded into sewer pipe.
+Below: The spur to Cedar Heights Clay Division has been removed along OH 93 south of Oak Hill.
+This was originally home to the Jones Fire Brick and Cement Company, 7 which was organized by Benjamin Jones, Benjamin Smith, W.H.
+Merten, Hugh Jones, and Charles H. Jones on March 13, 1906.
+The company had capital of $65,000, and a fire brick plant was built .5 miles south of Oak Hill.
+Financial pains in 1911 caused a proposed cement plant to be canceled, and the fire brick plant was shut down.
+Robert E. Miller and William E. Dee of Chicago purchased the plant two years later and manufactured building bricks, building tiles, and fire bricks, which were later expanded into sewer pipes.
 The plant was damaged by fire in 1927 and closed in 1932 due to financial considerations.

-The shuttered facility was bought by The Portsmouth Refractories Company a year later and sold to the General Refractories Company of Philadelphia, Pennsylvania in 1939.7 General Refractories produced blast furnace stove and checker brick before closing in 1961 after a rapid decline.1 The plant was purchased in 1966 by The Cedar Heights Clay Company who leased the main building and kilns to the Plibrico Company.
-Parts were used for clay grinding.2 Part of the former brick shed was leased by The Nock and Son Company of Cleveland.1
+The shuttered facility was bought by The Portsmouth Refractories Company a year later and sold to the General Refractories Company of Philadelphia, Pennsylvania, in 1939.
+7 General Refractories produced blast furnace stove and checker brick before closing in 1961 after a rapid decline.
+1 The plant was purchased in 1966 by The Cedar Heights Clay Company, which leased the main building and kilns to the Plibrico Company.
+Parts were used for clay grinding.
+2 Part of the former brick shed was leased by The Nock and Son Company of Cleveland.1

-The Cedar Heights Clay Company was founded in April 1924 by James G. Morgan, Roscoe Kerns and A.E.
-Howell.2 The company constructed a plant on the northern edge of Oak Hill who produced ground fire clay both in bulk and in bags for use in steel, iron and ceramic industries.
+The Cedar Heights Clay Company was founded in April 1924 by James G. Morgan, Roscoe Kerns, and A.E.
+Howell.
+2 The company constructed a plant on the northern edge of Oak Hill that produced ground fire clay both in bulk and in bags for use in steel, iron, and ceramic industries.
 Cedar Heights built a new plant on the south side of town in 1936.

 Below: The DT&I/B&O siding for the Plibrico Company south of Oak Hill along OH 93 was removed in December 2012.
 The Plibrico Jointless Fire Brick Company was founded in 1928 in Chicago, Illinois and purchased the Fire Brick plant owned by the Hitchcock interests at Fire Brick six miles southwest of town on OH 140.
 At that site, Plibrico produced new refractory specialities that consisted of high temperature cements for brick laying purposes, unfired clay materials that were referred to as plastic fire brick, castables and other products.
 In 1969, the company leased the brick kilns and the main manufacturing building at Cedar Heights (pictured above) where it produced insulating aggregate and refractory cast blocks.